dotnet/docs/docs/standard/globalization-localization/index.md

  Discusses the final stage of creating a localized application, which involves customizing an application's user interface for specific regions or cultures.

  [Culture-Insensitive String Operations](../../../docs/standard/globalization-localization/culture-insensitive-string-operations.md)
- Describes how to use .NET Framework methods and classes that are culture-sensitive by default to obtain culture-insensitive results.
+ Describes how to use .NET methods and classes that are culture-sensitive by default to obtain culture-insensitive results.

  [Best Practices for Developing World-Ready Applications](../../../docs/standard/globalization-localization/best-practices-for-developing-world-ready-apps.md)
  Describes the best practices to follow for globalization, localization, and developing world-ready ASP.NET applications.